An ultra-simple-to-use assets management library

 All methods that don't generate output will accept chaining:

 There are some methods not documented here.
-For a full list of all the availabe methods please read the provided
+For a full list of all the available methods please read the provided

 To bring up the config file run